 If you recently filed your tax return and were expecting a nice, fat refund check, you might be shocked to check the refund status and discover it’s no longer coming.

-There are several situations in which the IRS can legally seize your refund.
+There are several situations in which the Internal Revenue Service (IRS) can legally seize your refund.
 So before crying foul, consider whether one of these situations applies to you.

 Reasons for Tax Refund Seizure